flitbit/baseimage-logentries/README.md

 Basically, the contents of `logentries-message-template` becomes the template line that determines how messages look to LogEntries.

-You can override the `logentries-message-template` in your derived container by supplying own _logentries-message-template_ file to overwrite the one we provided:
+You can override the `logentries-message-template` in your derived container by supplying your own _logentries-message-template_ file to overwrite the one we provided:

 ```
 FROM flitbit/baseimage-logentries:<VERSION>